-We’re thrilled to welcome Kildare Village to the Irish Made Awards 2021 as our Fashion Category sponsor.
-With over 100 stores, Kildare Village is a perfect shopping destination and this autumn 31 new brands will join the Village, to sit alongside current favourites such as Maje, Mulberry and Irish design icon Louise Kennedy.
-The new phase will include local heroes as well as international luxury brands and new restaurants.
+We’re thrilled to welcome Kildare Village to the Irish Made Awards 2022 as our Fashion Category sponsor.
+With over 100 stores, Kildare Village is a perfect shopping destination featuring favourites such as Maje, Mulberry and Irish design icon Louise Kennedy.
+Kildare Village also plays host to a range of international luxury brands, as well as delicious food options.

 Meet the past Fashion winners and runners-up of the Irish Made Awards: